hiroaki/leaflet-partially-editable-polyline/README.md

 ### `setLatLngs(latlngs)`

+Replaces the whole geometry.
+This is the only supported way to change the geometry from outside the library: when the application's own data changes, pass the new coordinates to this method.

-`PartiallyEditablePolyline` retains Leaflet's normal `Polyline#setLatLngs()` API.
+`PartiallyEditablePolyline` retains Leaflet's normal `Polyline#setLatLngs()` call signature.

 When called externally:

 1. An active editing session is ended.
-2. The Polyline geometry is replaced.
+2. The coordinates are copied and normalized to latitude and longitude (see [Elevation and `LatLng.alt`](#elevation-and-latlngalt)), and the Polyline geometry is replaced with the copy.
 3. The library's internal editing state is rebuilt from the new geometry.

-This means the application can continue to treat the Polyline as a normal Leaflet geometry layer.
+The same normalization is applied to the coordinates passed to the constructor.

-The library currently supports a flat `LatLng[]` geometry only.
-Nested coordinate arrays are not supported.
+The library supports a flat geometry only.
+Each element may be a `LatLng`, a `[lat, lng]` array, or a `{ lat, lng }` object.
+Nested coordinate arrays are not supported and cause an error to be thrown.

+### `addLatLng()`

+Not supported. `addLatLng()` always throws an error.

+The polyline held by the library is an editing copy of the application's geometry (see [Design](#design)), and changing the copy independently of the application's data is not supported.
+Update the application's own data and call `setLatLngs()` instead.

 ## Events